xthemadgenius/btcrec-cli/docs/INSTALL.md

 _**When installing Python in Windows, be sure to select to "Add Python 3.8 to PATH" on the first screen of the installer...**_

+**Note for Large Multi-CPU Systems:** Windows limits the number of possible threads to 64.
+If your system has more logical/physical cores than this, your best bet is to run the tool in Linux.
+(Ubuntu is an easy place to start)

 ##### Linux #####

 Most modern distributions include Python 3 pre-installed.
 Older Linux distributions will include Python2, so you will need to install python3.